 Investors in Southeast Asia have a great of opportunities because of the AEC and similar initiatives in the region.

 Najib said Malaysia’s success is globally recognized, as attested in the World Competitiveness Yearbook 2014.
 It ranked Malaysia in 12th place out of 60 economies.
 Najib also expects his country will move even higher up the list.

 He said there’s confidence in Malaysia, citing demand for the US$1.5 billion global sukuk (Islamic Bond) raised recently.
 Earlier this year, Fortune Magazine listed Malaysia as one of the seven new best emerging markets.

 Najib said there was international recognition that the Malaysian economy’s fundamentals remain strong.

-“This is heartening because we know that bold steps such as the elimination of fuel subsidies or the introduction of the Goods and Services Tax are not always the most popular, but they are necessary,” said Najib, referring to a policy that his government recently passed.
+“Bold steps such as the elimination of fuel subsidies or the introduction of the Goods and Services Tax are not always the most popular, but they are necessary,” said Najib, referring to a policy that his government recently passed.

 “This is for the long-term benefit of all Malaysians.
 That will always be the top priority for my government”.

 - ASEAN Economy Will Be World’s 4th Largest - 29/04/2015